-Repository For The Untelevised – Creative Response
+Repository of the Undercommons – Creative Response

 Enough! firmly believes in the use of cultural activism as one of the key acupuncture points to disrupt existing narratives, (re)imagine alternatives and to (re)create cultural codes, messages and values for our future(s).
 Enough! want to puncture the collective consciousness and provoke questioning, ideas and action.

 The creative response commissions six artists (self-identified) through a combination of invitation and open call, to undertake projects that engage with ideas these ideas around degrowth.
-As part of the commissioning process, applicants participate in a weekend retreat/workshop in the summer of 2019.

 We recognise the connection between climate change and our culture of ‘consumption’ isn’t being made to broader intersectional issues within our societies; increased suspicion and competition towards each other, huge debts, the erosion of care and ever worsening living and working conditions.